BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 He claimed that any function, whether continuous or discontinuous, can be transformed into a series of sines.
 That important work was corrected to

->Almost any periodic function can be represented by a Fourier series that converges.
+>almost any periodic function can be represented by a Fourier series that converges.

 and expanded upon by others to provide the foundation for various forms of the Fourier transform used since.